droidstered/DroidsterUtility/README.md

-# DroidsterUtilityDemo
+# Droidster Utility

-First commit
+## How to use this library

-**Step 1.Add it in your root build.gradle at the end of repositories:**
+>Step 1.Add it in your root build.gradle at the end of repositories:

 	allprojects {